interactive-cookbook/recipe-generation-model/README.md

 # recipe-generation-model

-This repository contains part of the code for the master thesis project of generating new recipe texts based on information from two recipes for the same dish.
-In particular, this repository contains the code to train a text generation model that generates a sentence based on the corresponding amr representation and the n previously generated sentences.
+This repository contains the code for the AMR-to-text generation models from "From Sentence to Action: Splitting AMR Graphs for Recipe Instructions", DMR 2023.

+In particular, this repository contains the code to fine-tune an AMR-to-text generation model to generate a sentence based on the corresponding amr representation and the n previously generated sentences.

-The generation model is a pretrained T5 model from huggingface which gets fine-tuned on amr-to-text generation.
-The code is based on and adapted from the scripts from the [amrlib library](https://github.com/bjascob/amrlib).
+The generation model is the pretrained, T5-based AMR-to-text model [generate_t5wtense](https://github.com/bjascob/amrlib-models) from the [amrlib library](https://github.com/bjascob/amrlib).
+The code for fine-tuning is based on and adapted from the original [training scripts](https://github.com/bjascob/amrlib/tree/master/scripts).

 The Readme contains basic information about
 * [Preparing data sets](https://github.com/interactive-cookbook/recipe-generation-model#data-set-preparation)